zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 ### Limitations

-* To use the request response to create a data structure in your domain model, the response data should be in JSON format.
-Other formats, such as XML, are currently not supported.
+* To use the request response to create a data structure automatically in your domain model, the response data should be in JSON format.
+It's possible to process other formats, such as XML or raw text, but then you need to extract the data you are looking for yourself in a microflow.
 * If you are debugging a running Published REST Service in the same app as your Consumed REST Service document, a deadlock could occur when sending the request.
 Wait until the timeout occurs (default: 300 seconds) for Studio Pro to respond again.

 ### Prerequisites